DuJuan Harris: College career

-As a freshman in 2007, Harris saw action in all 12 games as a backup running back, finishing as the teams' third leading rusher, with 82 carries for 372 yards with just two fumbles during the season, losing one.
+As a freshman in 2007, Harris saw action in all 12 games as a backup running back, finishing as the team's third leading rusher, with 82 carries for 372 yards with just two fumbles during the season, losing one.
 He also had five receptions for 29 yards during the past season.
-His best performance came against Middle Tennessee when he rushed for 57 yards on 11 carries.
-He had six kickoff returns for 144 yards, including two for 66 yards against Arkansas.
+Harris' best performance came against Middle Tennessee when he rushed for 57 yards on 11 carries.
+Harris had six kickoff returns for 144 yards, including two for 66 yards against Arkansas.

 As a sophomore in 2008, Harris was named to the second-team All-Sun Belt squad, and finished as the Sun Belt's fourth leading rusher.
 He finished ranked 51st in the nation and is just the fifth player in school history to rush for 1,000 yards in a season.
 In his best outing, a head-to-head showdown with the Sun Belt's all-time leading rusher Tyrell Fenroy, Harris dominated with a career-high 235 yards on the ground while Fenroy was held to just 23.
 He was named Troy's offensive player of the week three times and was the Sun Belt Offensive Player of the Week for his performance against Louisiana Monroe when he rushed for 143 yards and a touchdown.
-He rushed for more than 100 yards in a game four times, including 148 yards and two scores against Middle Tennessee to go with a touchdown reception.
+Harris rushed for more than 100 yards in a game four times, including 148 yards and two scores against Middle Tennessee to go with a touchdown reception.
 He finished the season ranked fifth in the league, and 91st in the nation, in all-purpose yards, while also ranking fifth in the league in scoring.

 As a junior in 2009, Harris was voted Preseason All-Sun Belt by coaches and media.
 He owned the highest vertical leap (41.5 inches) and 2nd fastest 40-yard dash time (4.37s) on Troy's team.
-He finished the season as Troy's second-leading rusher with 583 yards and 10 touchdowns.
+Harris finished the season as Troy's second-leading rusher with 583 yards and 10 touchdowns.
 He had his best game of the season in a national spotlight with 112 yards and two scores on the ground against Central Michigan in the 2010 GMAC Bowl.

-As a senior in 2010, Harris rushed for 603 yards on 97 carries (a 6.0 yards-per-carry average) and 9 touchdowns.
+As a senior in 2010, Harris rushed for 603 yards on 97 carries (a 6.0 yards-per-carry average) and nine touchdowns.